microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 By default, buffer pointers are assumed to be restrict pointers as defined by the C99 standard.

-An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of buffer pointer type.
-It is assumed that the pointee of an object with this attribute can overlap with the pointee of any other object with this attribute.
+An attribute vk::aliased_pointer can be attached to a variable, function parameter or a struct member of BufferPointer type.
+It is assumed that the pointee of a BufferPointer with this attribute can overlap with the pointee of any other BufferPointer with this attribute if they have the same pointee type and their scopes intersect.
+This also means that the pointee of a BufferPointer with this attribute does not overlap with the pointee of a default (restrict) BufferPointer.

+The result of vk::static_pointer_cast and vk::reinterpret_pointer_cast as well as all constructors is restrict.

+A pointer value can be assigned to a variable, function parameter or struct member entity, even if the aliasing disagrees.
+Such an assignment is an implicit cast of this property.

+See Appendix E for example of aliasing casting.

 ### Buffer Pointers and Address Space